What are sulphites?

 Sulphites act as both a wine’s preservative and enhancer, many vintners purposely add sulphites at key moments of the winemaking process to quickly halt on-going fermentation or to help protect the wine against potential oxidation or bacterial exposure which could occur at various stages of the winemaking process.

-- All wines contain sulphites at around 10 milligrams per litre.
+- All wines contain sulphur dioxide at around 10 milligrams per litre.
 BUT commercially-made wines contain from ten to twenty times that amount.

 Understanding sulphites in alcohol

-What you need to know about sulphites in wine?
+What you need to know?
 Wine sulphites are highest in sweet wines, they have the biggest doses because sugar combines with and binds a high proportion of any SO2 that is added.

 Sulphites in white wine and rose wines